-The groundwater samples from the monitored RAWP locations will be analyzed for Target Compound List (TCL) VOCs plus ethyl ether, TCL SVOCs plus lidocaine and phenobarbital, and SVOC TICs.
+The groundwater samples from the monitored RAWP locations will be analyzed for Target Compound List (TCL) VOCs plus ethyl ether, TCL SVOCs and SVOC TICs.
 Laboratory analyses will be conducted by a New York state certified laboratory.
 The analyses will be performed and validated in accordance with the QAPP in Appendix B.